Bernardo Ribeiro: Youth

-Skënderbeu Korçë in Albania
+Skënderbeu Korçë

 In February 2011 he moved to the Albanian champions Skënderbeu Korçë.
 Ownership issues prevented the transfer from becoming official before the end of June 2011.
 In the season 2011-12 the club defended the league title, but Ribeiro did not get beyond five short second half stints in the team where he scored one goal.
 At the begin of the season he also played in two matches of the European Champions League Qualification, where the opponent Apoel Nicosia prevailed with an aggregate result of 6-0.

-Newcastle United Jets in Australia
+Newcastle Jets

 On 6 August 2012 he signed for the Australian A-League club Newcastle Jets.
 Newcastle finished the season 8th amongst the ten clubs.
 In none of his six matches for the Jets Ribeiro was used for the full 90 minutes, but three times he was part of the starting line-up.

-IFK Mariehamn in Finland
+IFK Mariehamn

 After the end of the A-League season Ribeiro moved to Finland where he joined first division club IFK Mariehamn midseason, as in the Scandinavian country seasons follow the calendar year.
 There he was to substitute his injured compatriot Diego Assis.
 From matchday 21 on 29 July he was in the starting formation for the remaining 13 matches and scored two goals.
 The club finished the league on the 4th spot.
 2014 he played in 19 league matches for the side, which finished this time as 5th.
 In both seasons Marienhamn also advanced to the semifinals of the national cup competition.